gregives/gregives.co.uk/contents/blog/build-a-blog-with-nuxt-and-markdown.md

 ---
 title: Build a Blog with Nuxt and Markdown
 date: 2020-02-08
-description: Learn how to build a blog with Nuxt and Markdown.
-This first blog post of the series will explain how to load Markdown files and display them using a Markdown component.
+description: Learn how to build a blog with Nuxt and Markdown
 tags: []
 ---

 :::aside warning